uio-carpentry/organisational/meetings/210430_board_meeting.md

 ## Brief Intro to HackMD

-- Use for workshops that are not official Carpentries courses, where we can't use the CArpentries resources
+- Use for workshops that are not official Carpentries courses, where we can't use the Carpentries resources

 ## Workshops that have been going on